wagle1996/people-counter-app/WRITEUP.md

 You'll get an opportunity to rehearse this in the following activity.
 Once more, as this is a propelled point, we won't dig a lot of more profound here, yet don't hesitate to look at the connected documentation on the off chance that you need to know more.
 The process behind converting custom layers involves the following.

--Generate the Extension Template Files Using the Model Extension Generator -Using Model Optimizer to Generate IR Files Containing the Custom Layer -Edit the CPU Extension Template Files
--Execute the Model with the Custom Layer
+First of all Generate the Extension Template Files Using the Model Extension Generator and then Using Model Optimizer generate IR Files Containing the Custom Layer and then edit the CPU Extension Template Files finally, execute the Model with the Custom Layer
 I used ssd_mobilenet_v2_coco_2018_03_29 model for person detection.
 First of all i used wget to download the model from the repository via link http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2018_01_28.tar.gz.
-It is Supported Frozen Topology from TensorFlow Object Detection Models Zoo. after that i unzipped the tar using Tar -xvf command. using tar -xvf ssd_mobilenet_v2_coco_2018_03_29.tar.gz after that for converting model to IR i  downloaded SSD MobileNet V2 COCO model's .pb file using the model optimizer using the command. python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json
+It is Supported Frozen Topology from TensorFlow Object Detection Models Zoo. after that i unzipped the tar using Tar -xvf command. using tar -xvf ssd_mobilenet_v2_coco_2018_03_29.tar.gz

+after that for converting model to IR i  downloaded SSD MobileNet V2 COCO model's .pb file using the model optimizer using the command. python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json